mafintosh/duplexify/README.md

 dup.setWritable(writableStream)
 ```

+If you call `setReadable` or `setWritable` multiple times it will unregister the previous readable/writable stream.

 If the readable or writable streams emits an error or close it will destroy both streams and bubble up the event.
 You can also explictly destroy the streams by calling `dup.destroy()`